- Net sales amounted to MSEK 0.5 (0.1) MSEK

 This information is information that Promore Pharma AB is obliged to make public pursuant to the EU Market Abuse Regulation.
 The information was submitted for publication, through the agency of the contact persons set out above, at 13:00 CET on 21 May 2019.

 Promore Pharma’s Certified Adviser is Redeye AB.

 Promore Pharma in brief:

-Promore Pharma is a biopharmaceutical company specialized in the development of therapeutic peptides for the bioactive wound care market.
-The company’s aim is to develop two first-in-category products for indications where very few efficacious prescription pharmaceuticals are available, thus, addressing high unmet medical needs.
-Promore Pharma’s two projects, PXL01 and LL-37, are in late stage clinical phase.
-PXL01, that will be used for prevention of post-surgical adhesions and scars, is being prepared for clinical Phase III-studies in patients undergoing tendon repair surgery in the hand.
-LL-37 is being prepared for a clinical Phase IIb study in patients with venous leg ulcers.
-The product candidates can also be deployed for other indications, such as preventing dermal scarring and treatment of diabetic foot ulcers.
-The company is listed on Nasdaq First North with Redeye AB as Certified Adviser.
+Promore Pharma is a biopharmaceutical company specialized in the development of therapeutic peptides.
+The company’s aim is to develop first-in-category pharmaceuticals for indications where very few efficacious prescription pharmaceuticals are available, thus, addressing high unmet medical needs.
+Promore Pharma’s two projects are in late stage clinical development phase and have a very strong safety profile since they are based on innate substances that are administered locally.
+The leading project, PXL01, that will be used for prevention of post-surgical adhesions and scars, is being prepared for clinical phase III-studies in patients undergoing tendon repair surgery in the hand.
+LL-37 has initiated a clinical phase IIb study in patients with venous leg ulcers (VLU).
+The product candidates can also be deployed for other indications, such as preventing dermal scarring, adhesions after other surgical procedures and treatment of diabetic foot ulcers.
+The company is listed on Nasdaq First North.